kinsi55/BeatSaber_Shaffuru/README.md

 - You can make songs start and end at a random point instead of playing through its entirety!
 This was formerly called CHAOSMOD and is what this mod started out as
 - You can accept requests from Twitch chat for songs to be played, and if you want to, even allow a specific difficulty (And Start time) to be requested - The request still has to match your configured filters.
 - Compatible with JDFixer / NJSFixer preferences.
 Ideally you should set those up so you dont play with the same JD on slow and fast songs
+- People can request maps that you don't have downloaded ***and they will be downloaded and queued while you are playing!***
+- Multiplayer support via BeatTogher & MultiplayerExtensions!

 ## Install